steamcore/TinyHotKey/README.md

 [![NuGet](https://img.shields.io/nuget/v/TinyHotKey.svg?maxAge=259200)](https://www.nuget.org/packages/TinyHotKey/)
 ![Build](https://github.com/steamcore/TinyHotKey/workflows/Build/badge.svg)

-Windows HotKey handler that does not listen to all keyboard input and has no dependency on Windows Forms or WPF.
+TinyHotKey is a Windows HotKey handler with no dependency on Windows Forms or WPF that only listen to specified key combinations.
+It uses `RegisterHotKey` from the Win32 API directly on a dedicated thread using a hidden window, avoiding global hooks.

-This is using `RegisterHotKey` on the Win32 API directly, no global hooks, it only listens to what you tell it to listen to.

 ## Simple example